ornitcg/Battleship-Game/README.md

 # Battleship-Game

-Battleship game app for Android phone, that was my final project in the Advanced Java Workshop course in the open university.
+Battleship game app for Android phone, that was my final project in the Advanced Java Workshop course in The Open University.
 Authors:
   Client - Ornit Cohen Gindi (me),
   Server - Yuval Gabay (yuvalg4) my partner in this project